huazzers/desma126/docs/12-interactive-text.md

 ---

-Last week, we made interactive text using the tiny game engine Bitsy.
-Most of you have included the following components in your Bitsy game:
+Interactive text for videogames typically contain the following elements:

 - a **dialogue sequence** that plays upon interacting with a sprite, object, or ending/exit tile;
 - **branching lists** of dialogue that use **conditional statements** to determine which text to display at any given point;
 - specific **actions** that get triggered upon arriving at a particular dialogue line (e.g. a room transition, or a variable change);
 - a map of **rooms** that reveal different spaces, dialogues, and narratives.

+For example, take a look at [Bitsy](https://make.bitsy.org/), a browser-based game engine that uses pixel graphics and interactive text.

 <figure>
 <img src="../img/bitsyflirting.gif">